danielrepflux/Repflux/README.md

 **60-70% of returning customers make a purchase!** Compared to only 5-20% for a new customer visiting your business the first time.

+What if I want to send notifications to customers that aren't nearby?
+You can also send mass notifications to the rest of your customers regardless of their current location.

 ### How do I know if this is right for my business?

 There are two factors to consider if proximity notifications are right for your business: